 It is 2015, a new year.
 Why not make the right choice and choose sobriety as your main New Year's Resolution?
 The new year is a time when everyone makes resolutions to improve themselves and it is the perfect time of the year to turn over a new leaf.
 If you were lucky enough to wake up on Jan.
 1, then you can think of this day as your chance for a clean start this year.
 People make all sorts of New Year's Resolutions each year, such as quitting smoking, eating better, and joining a gym - all of these are great and can really lead to a more healthy state of living.
 If you are battling alcohol abuse, then add "quit drinking" to this list.
-Legacy Freedom can help.
-We offer top-notch alcohol and drug treatment in Columbus OH, Raleigh NC, and Charlotte NC.
+Freedom Detox can help.
+We offer top-notch alcohol detox in Charlotte NC and can help you get on the road to sobriety.

 Common Reasons for Giving up Alcohol

 Unfortunately, the majority of people that make New Year's Resolutions do not keep them.
 Especially when it comes to quitting alcohol.
 Alcohol abusers can return to their old drinking habits in just a few days or weeks.
 There are reasons that you can choose to embrace which might increase your chances of having success with your resolution.
 Read over these for inspiration; you might find a good reason to give up alcohol for good this year.